sdlabs/libsd/README.md

 to build & run on Linux, FreeBSD, Mac OS X, and Windows (under mingw).
 Patches are welcome for Visual Studio support.

+libsd relies heavily on unit testing.
+A recent code coverage report of the unit tests is [here](https://bpowers.github.io/coverage/libsd/) with >93% line coverage.

 Getting & Building the code
 ---------------------------